State change via one-dimensional scattering in quantum mechanics: Problem statement

-Here, $n_0$ corresponds to the index of the stationary state of the confined particle in the 1D box, and $k_0$ is the wavenumber of the incident free particle.
+The ansatz (\ref{phi_n_form}) generalizes a standard ansatz made in one-dimensional scattering of a particle by a fixed potential (see for example equation (10.3) of \citep{Tong2017AQM}).
+Our problem is more complicated, however, because the scatterer is not a fixed potential but instead is a potential that depends on (and at the same time influences) the position of a confined particle.
 This particular form (\ref{phi_n_form}) is chosen to represent the composite state of the incoming wave and the confined particle as a product state, as the two sub-systems must be independent.
-This product state takes the form $e^{ik_0 x_1}\sin(n_0\pi x_2/L)$, which has the interpretation that the free particle (with coordinate $x_1$) is in a state of definite momentum and energy and is completely de-localized, while the confined particle (with coordinate $x_2$) is in the stationary state with index $n_0$ of a particle in a 1D box.
-The Fourier transform with respect to $x_2$ of this product state is $\delta_{nn_0}e^{ik_0 x}$, which is the form given above.
-Thus, there is no correlation between the particles in the incoming state, but correlation may be generated by the interaction in the outgoing state.
+In physical (i.e., non-Fourier) space, this product state takes the form $e^{ik_0 x_1}\sin(n_0\pi x_2/L)$, which has the interpretation that the free particle (with coordinate $x_1$) is in a state of definite momentum and energy with wavenumber $k_0$ and is completely de-localized, while the confined particle (with coordinate $x_2$) is in the stationary state with index $n_0$ of a particle in a 1D box.
+The Fourier transform with respect to $x_2$ of this product state is $\delta_{nn_0}e^{ik_0 x}$, which is the form given above in (\ref{phi_n_form}).
+Thus, there is no correlation between the particles in the incoming state, but correlation is generated by the interaction in the outgoing state, as shown schematically in Figs. \ref{fig:setup}(b) and (c).

 We require that the term $\delta_{nn_0}e^{ik_0 x}$ be a solution to (\ref{phi_n_equation}) for $x\notin(0,L)$.
 This implies that the total energy is